MapStory/Learning/modules/module0.md

   - Using search to find content and using published content to convey meaning in presentations
 - Have access to the StoryScapes platform and/or a training version of the platform
   - *_Note, ideally the instructor will have access to Organizer status for an Initiative and Organization account so that learners can practice managing these accounts, as outlined in Module 6_
-- Have access to the test data that supports lessons around collecting and importing data in Module 3.
+- Have access to the test data that supports the lessons.
+Test data is available in the Data Folder on the Github repository - https://github.com/MapStory/Learning.
 If test data is not available, the instructor can use their own.

 ## Section 2 – Instructor Notes